-Every year, some of the finest German wines are sold at annual Auctions held in September.
+Every year, some of the finest German wines are sold at annual Auctions held as of this year in November.
 Here some background information on these events rooted in tradition.

 In the 19th century (but also already before), many leading growers started to sell their casks via Auctions, essentially as an efficient manner to capture value vs. the increasingly powerful wine merchant houses.
 These Auctions were typically held in spring, but often also in Autumn.